pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 ![Price monitor architecture diagram](/photos/2021-10-21-1.jpg)

-I deliberately stripped down the core parts described below to the bare minimum.
+I deliberately stripped down the noise and kept only the core parts.
 You can find my full implementation of the [price monitor on my GitHub](https://github.com/pawelgrzybek/price-monitor).

 ### CDK stack